 Since we opened last year, we have developed relationships with local suppliers of bread, meat, milk, eggs, vegetables and coffee.

 Our bread comes from Welsh Bakery in Haverfordwest and is delivered by the founder's grandson Rob.
 Our coffee beans are roasted by the wonderful Scott at Coaltown Coffee in Ammanford.
-The 'Egg Man' Rod comes weekly from his farm in North Pembrokeshire to deliver trays of eggs, Gill from organic Perennial Nursery delivery our organic salad leaves to order and Adam from local Trehale Farm brings rare breed local sausages twice a week.
-Oh an our carpenter and local smallholder, Andy brings excess seasonal vegetables such as courgettes for us to buy, as they are available!
+The 'Egg Man' Rod comes weekly from his farm in North Pembrokeshire to deliver trays of eggs, Gill from organic Perennial Nursery delivers our organic salad leaves to order and Adam from local Trehale Farm brings rare breed local sausages twice a week.
+The wooden signs you can see about the place are created by Ben of Pallet Man Pembrokeshire.
+Oh and our carpenter and local smallholder, Andy brings excess seasonal vegetables such as courgettes for us to buy, as they are available!

 Other suppliers are local and ethical, such as Upton Farm in Pembroke and Essential Trading in Bristol.
 However, produce sin't always produced locally.
 Next step is reviewing each item we buy and, through links with other SRA members to see how we can improve the transparency of the supply chain, one product at a time.

 Watch this space!